Yang-Mills-Utiyama Theory and Graviweak Correspondence: Introduction

-On the other hand, general relativity treats the gravitational force classically and is also supported by various experiments, including recent observations of the gravitational wave\cite{PhysRevLett.116.061102}.
+While the standard theory of particle physics considers three forces except the gravitational force among the four fundamental forces in nature, general relativity treats the gravitational force classically.
+General relativity is supported by various experiments, including recent observations of the gravitational wave\cite{PhysRevLett.116.061102}.
 General relativity is also the Yang--Mills type gauge theory with the local $SO(1,3)$ gauge symmetry, as first Utiyama has clarified\cite{PhysRev.101.1597}.
 A relation between the Yang--Mills theory and gravity is discussed by Cofano, Fu and Krasnov\cite{PhysRevD.92.065012} and by Denfiz\cite{Dengiz:2016eoo}.
 Unfortunately, a perturbative renormalisation theory of gravity has not yet been established, in contrast to the Yang--Mills theory with the compact Lie group.
 In other words, a theory of gravity is still in the first layer of the standard theory of particle physics.